danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Training and Evaluation Sets

 XLKitLearn is able to work with separate training and evaluation datasets.
-Evaluation datasets can be specified in the 'Evaluation' section of the addin (DREW hover image please!) in a number of ways:
+Evaluation datasets can be specified in the <a id="evaluation-section" class="hover-link" href="javascript:;" title="">"Evaluation" section</a> of the addin in a number of ways:

 1. **No evaluation set**: the entire training set will be used to train the model, and no evaluation set will be used.
 2. **Automatically generate an evaluation set with __ % of the training data**: the addin will shuffle the data, and randomly set aside a portion of the dataset to be used as an evaluation set on which to test the performance of the model.
 The [randomization seed](#the-randomization-seed) will determine the way the dataset is shuffled, so using this option multiple times with the same percentage and randomization seed will yield identical evaluation sets.